GNB2023/BioEngSport/README.md

 2) Each team should:

   - Fill-in a daily report (Google form) with the result(s) of each hands-on session (link to the report provided during each hands-on session).
-Each Google form must be sent before midnight (only once for each group)
+Each Google form must be sent before midnight (only once for each group).

   - Prepare a presentation following the 2023_GNB_School_Hands-on_template.pptx (on the GitHub repository).
 The presentation have to be sent to the following mail address before midnight of Wednesday 13th: gnbschool2023.bioengsport@gmail.com

-3) Each form will be assessed (0-10 pts) and the average of the 6 google forms will be averaged
+3) Each form will be assessed (0-10 pts) and the average of the 6 google forms will be calculated.

 4) Five teams will be selected as finalists and will present their work on Thursday afternoon.
 The presentation of each team will be 6-minutes long.